Borosan/lpic1book/1013-change-runlevels-boot-targets-and-shutdown-or-reboot-system.md

 ### systemctl

 Systemctl is a systemd utility which is responsible for Controlling the systemd system and service manager.
-It can does lots of thing but what we need here and use it for is changing boot targets.
+It can do a lot of things but what we need here and use it for is changing boot targets.

 To see the current boot target use `systemctl get-default` command: